Can I change my energy payment method to save money in the UK? (June 2026)

 Quick answer: will changing payment method save money?

-By submitting, you agree to be contacted about energy comparisons.
-We’ll use your details to provide quotes and support your switch.
+By submitting, you confirm this is for a UK home energy comparison.
+We’ll use your details to provide quotes and contact you about your comparison.
 You can opt out at any time.

 What does “changing payment method” mean for UK energy bills?